 - Practice writing while also learning both upper and lowercase letters by using a tray of salt.
 (Teach Preschool)

 - Play a game of alphabet bingo.
 (Teach Mama)

 Many of the activities that are listed for recognizing the letters of the alphabet can also be adjusted for learning the sounds of the letters too!
 16 alphabet activities to work on the sounds of the letters!

-- Henry went on a hunt for toys that started with the letters and then got to punch through for a prize in our letter sound punch game.
+- Go on a hunt for toys that start with the letters and then got to punch through for a prize in our letter sound punch game.

 - An active way for the kids to learn their letters is simply with a ball and shouting out words that start with a letter!
 The Pleasantest Thing gives us many variations of this game in her guest post!